-The cropping program is an important part of the dairy farm business and often represents opportunities for improved management.
+The cropping program is an important part of the dairy farm business and often represents opportunities for improved productivity and profitability.
 A complete evaluation of what the available land resources are, how they are being used, how well crops are producing, and what it costs to produce them is important to evaluating alternative cropping and feed purchasing alternatives.